 Lemma 11.17.
-Suppose we are given two atomic counters of maximum value M that support k incrementing nodes (i.e., no more than k different nodes have the ability to use the increment operation) and an atomic max register of maximum value M. Then we can implement a counter with maximum value M and the following properties.
+Suppose we are given two atomic counters over V values that support k incrementing nodes (i.e., no more than k different nodes have the ability to use the increment operation) and an atomic max register over V values.
+Then we can implement a counter over V values and the following properties.

-- ullet It supports 2k incrementing nodes.
+- It supports 2k incrementing nodes.

-- It is linearizable.
+- \bullet It is linearizable.

 - All operations are wait-free.

 - The step complexity of reads is 1, a read of a max register.

 - The step complexity of increments is 4, where only one of the steps is a counter increment.

 Proof.
 Denote the counters by C_1 and C_2 and assign k nodes to each of them.
 Denote by R the max register.
-To read the new counter C, one simply reads R. To increment C, a node increments its assigned counter, reads both counters, and writes the sum to R. Obviously, we now support 2k incrementing nodes, all operations are wait-free, and their step complexity is as claimed.
-Hence, it remains to show that the counter is linearizable.
+To read the new counter C, one simply reads R. To increment C, a node increments its assigned counter, reads both counters,